Helping brands connect with their audience

 Our synthesised research and findings.

-Challenge: Uncover barriers and opportunities for a national sports organisation, to invoke positive change for women.
+Challenge: Uncover opportunities for a national sports organisation, to improve gender inclusivity.

-Overview: With sensitivity, I researched the male perspective on female participation by working with stakeholders, staff and players.
+Overview: I researched the male perspective on female participation by working with players and staff.
 This complemented existing insights we had from women.

-Result: I hired voice actors to deliver our juiciest quotes to ensure our findings truly resonated.
-Seven hundred minutes of fieldwork and 400 insightful quotes later, we uncovered four key opportunities for national change.
+Result: Seven hundred minutes of fieldwork and 400 insightful quotes later, I uncovered four key opportunities for national change.

 Key Questions: